BrowserWindow

 win.loadURL('https://github.com')

-Note that even for apps that use ready-to-show
+Note that even for apps that use ready-to-show event, it is still recommended

-to make the app feel more native.
+to set backgroundColor to make the app feel more native.

-Some examples of valid backgroundColor
+Some examples of valid backgroundColor values include:

 const win = new BrowserWindow()